Nom-nom-hub/arc-kit/templates/commands/constitution.md

 - Include context-aware governance mechanisms
 - Build in learning and institutional memory systems
 - ERROR on principles that impede adaptation or learning
+- **CRITICAL**: All implementations must meet quality and verification standards
+- **CRITICAL**: Testing and validation are required for all deliverables
+- **CRITICAL**: Code correctness and functionality verification are mandatory
+- **CRITICAL**: Dependencies must be validated before project completion

+## Next Step Recommendation

+Now that your project constitution is established, the most logical next step is:

+- **Primary**: Run `/arckit.define` to create your first feature specification guided by the governance principles you've established
+- **Alternative**: Use the constitution as reference in future commands to maintain consistency

+The `/arckit.define` command will create feature specifications that align with the adaptive principles and governance framework you've defined.

+**Pro tip**: All future development should refer back to these constitution principles to ensure consistency and alignment with your governance standards.